WHAT TO SEE ON A 9-DAY TOUR OF IRELAND

 Day 4 - The Cliffs of Moher

 Today you’ll see some of Ireland’s most famous landscapes.
 But first, start the day at Dunguaire Castle.
 It is one of the top castles in Ireland to photograph thanks to its location along the Galway Bay.
-You’ll then drive through the spectacular and lunar-like Burren.
+You’ll then head for the spectacular and lunar-like landscapes in Burren.

 In the afternoon, take in the majestic beauty of the Cliffs of Moher, Ireland’s top tourist attraction